 Coding Subscription Box

 Bitsbox is a monthly coding subscription box for kids ages 6-12.
-We haven’t tried this, but they have been rated number or in coding subscription boxes, and gets excellent reviews on Amazon.
+We haven’t tried this, but they have been rated number or in coding subscription boxes, and get excellent reviews.

 Creation Crate is a monthly robotic box full of items to assist with homeschool programming.